tslearn-team/tslearn/docs/user_guide/kernel.rst

 The Global Alignment Kernel (GAK) is a kernel that operates on time series.

-It is defined, for a given bandwidth :math:`\sigma`, as:
+The unnormalized GAK is defined, for a given bandwidth :math:`\sigma`, as:

 .. math::